Exploring the Differences Between an NP and a PA

 Approach to Learning

-By contrast, Nurse Practitioners (and nurses more generally) are educated in the “nursing model” to work with a specific patient population: children, women, geriatric, and more.
-And within those populations they may specialize further: neonatal, acute care, family care, etc. NPs train to focus on the patient and how they are affected by a disorder.
-A nursing course of study is highly patient-centric.
+By contrast, advanced practice registered nurse practitioners (APRNs) build medical expertise upon previous registered nurse knowledge and experience.
+Nurse practitioners are educated in a holistic model combining both nursing and medical science.
+Nurse practitioners specialize by patient population: family, pediatric, women, geriatric, and more.
+And within those populations they may specialize further: neonatal, acute care, etc. NPs train to focus on the patient and how they are affected by a disorder.
+A Nurse Practitioner course of study is highly patient-centric.

 Approach to Practice

 This major distinction in educational approach presents a philosophically different, if equally important, approach to practicing medicine.
-In oversimplified terms, the NP focuses on the individual while the PA focuses on the condition.
-Of course, the overlap is considerable and the foundational knowledge required for both professions is mutually inclusive when it comes to scientific base and clinical practice.
+In oversimplified terms, the NP focuses on the individual while the PA focuses on holistic patient care, which includes the patient, the family, the environment, and the underlying medical condition.
+PA training has considerable foundation in medical sciences and NP training has considerable foundation in nursing sciences.

-In many circumstances the patient’s primary point of contact throughout diagnosis, treatment and management can be an NP or a PA, and receive excellent care.
+In many circumstances, the patient’s primary point of contact throughout diagnosis, treatment, and management can be an NP or a PA, with both serving as primary care providers and PAs also serving as specialty care providers.
+Research has shown that both NPs and PAs can improve access to high-quality and excellent care.

-In deciding which of these rigorous degrees to pursue, consider the path: medical school versus nursing school; patient centricity versus disease centricity; autonomy versus teamwork.
+In deciding which of these professional paths to pursue, consider the requirements of the relevant degree programs, the approach that each profession takes to patient care, and the opportunities of autonomy that both paths provide.
 Whichever path you choose, and wherever you opt to practice, you’ll be an indispensable authority on medicine and care.